drink7036290/leetcode-rs/docs/Grafana_tag_issue.md

 When querying InfluxDB 3.0 with SQL in Grafana, a field named `impl` with datatype `Dictionary(Int32, Utf8)`(which is a columnar optimization used in InfluxDB 3.0 for efficient storage) is treated as a string field instead of a tag.
-This causes data from differnet tags to be mixed together instead of different data series.
+This causes data from different tags to be mixed together instead of different data series.
 This differs from the behavior when using Flux, where "impl" is correctly recognized as a tag.